 Late this past Fall, the Nelson Waldorf school chose to use Circle Fund to launch and manage their first ever crowdfunding campaign.
 The Nelson Waldorf School is a registered charity and has operated as a nonprofit for over 27 years.
-The school is situated on the site of an old ski hill, with a 30 acre campus that is home to 150 students and a dozen teachers.
+The school is situated on the site of an old ski hill, with a 35 acre campus that is home to over 150 students and a dozen teachers.
 There are many aging buildings on site including a full sized gymnasium, large round eurythmy hall (for dance/movement) and a number of separate classroom buildings including a Kinderhouse and administration wing with parent, staff and meeting rooms.

-After 27 years, some of the buildings have started to show their age, and many of the classroom roofs are in need of replacement.
+After 27 years, some of the buildings have started to show their age, and many of the classroom roofs are in dire need of replacement.
 The main building roof in particular which covers Classes 1 through 3 was in the most urgent need of fixing.
 The estimated cost was quoted at $17,500 including building and materials.
 Since the school relies on government grants and donations, it was agreed that a crowdfunding campaign was needed immediately to raise the funds before the end of the tax year.